Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Write amplification

-As mentioned above, the term refers to the phenomenon that an SSD has to write more than the amount of information the user needs.
-The higher the write amplification, the shorter the drive's life span.
+As mentioned above, the term refers to the phenomenon of an SSD having to write more than the amount of information the user needs to write.

 Garbage collection